margaretstorey/emsezurich2023/activities/project1.md

 #### Preparation

-Before starting this project, you should read the papers referenced below indicated as assigned readings.
-You may also wish to read the optional readings and refer to the lecture slides/video.
+Before starting this project, you may wish to review the slides from class and see the readings below if anything is not clear.
+You can also contact the instructor (Peggy) if something is not clear (please use Slack).

 ### Part 1